FIFA (Series) Accessibility Report

 Similar Games With More Accessibility Features for Controls

 If you want to play FIFA, but it doesn't offer the Controls accessibility features you require, this similar game extends the Controls accessibility:

-FIFA has 2 accessibility features for Visual which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 2 accessibility features for Visual in FIFA which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.

 Similar Games With More Accessibility Features for Visual